-If you have an older phone and you're wondering why your pictures don't seem as sparkly as your friend's ding ding ding! that's probably the critical factor that's holding you back.
-Phone cameras have made huge leaps in the last 2-3 years.
+If you have an older phone and you're wondering why your pictures don't seem as sparkly as your friend's— ding ding ding!
+That's probably the critical factor that's holding you back.
+Phone cameras have made huge leaps in the last 3-4 years.
 The older models can take fine pictures, but you're going to have to work a lot harder to get them.

 Getting the most out the iphone camera

-Rather than just whipping out the camera and slamming down the button there are few quick tricks that can help you get better results.
+Rather than just whipping out the camera and slamming down the button, there are few quick tricks that can help you get better results, immediately.

 The camera does not actually take the picture until you take your finger OFF the button.
 When you're preparing to take a picture press down the shutter button before you line up the shot and then gently lift your finger it to activate the shutter.